mareimoe/TheSimplePort/DeployWireGuard/DeployWireGuard.md

 sudo nano docker-compose.yml
 ```

 Now paste the below configuration into the yml file in nano editor.
-Remember to replace the **YOUR HOST IP** below with your own host IP address (or domain name), and to set the TZ variable to your timezone, then save the file by pressing ctrl+o.
+Remember to replace **YOUR HOST IP** below with your own host IP address (or domain name), and to set the TZ variable to your timezone, then save the file by pressing ctrl+o.
 ```
 version: "2.1"
 services: